30 Dec 5 Great Reasons To Do Dry January

 One of the biggest impacts alcohol has on us is to deplete our energy levels.
 From hangover exhaustion to the general lethargy common after just a couple of glasses.
 Give your body a break from drinking and you’ll be surprised at just how much more energy you have.

 If you’re trying to lose weight, drinking alcohol won’t do you any favours.
-Here’s an article I put together on the truth about alcohol and your weight which explains how alcohol can promote weight gain and prevent weight loss.
+Here’s an article on the truth about alcohol and your weight which explains how alcohol can promote weight gain and prevent weight loss.
 According to Alcohol Change UK’s website, 58% of people who did Dry January last year lost weight.

 Alcohol may help to knock you out initially, but the reality is your sleep is compromised by drinking.
 Many regular drinkers who take a break from drinking notice significant improvements in how well they sleep.

 Read more: Alcohol Alternatives: What To Drink When You’re Not Drinking